MirelaI/flask_config_example/README.md

 }

 ```
-In the example above, "..." part means there can be other config values there and it's not necessary to be only API keys.
+In the example above, `...` part means there can be other config values there and it's not necessary to be only API keys.

+You can see an example of a config file in `config_example.json` present in this repostiory.

 ### Use config.json with Flask